phnx-im/docs/src/spec.md

 ## Queuing Service (QS)

 The queuing service stores queued messages for each client and forwards messages to remote queuing services.
-It also manages KeyPackages that allow users to add connected users to groups.
+It also stores MLS KeyPackages uploaded by clients that allow users to add connected users to groups.
 After registration with the AS, clients can create a pseudonymous group message queue and upload KeyPackages.
 The homeserver's DS can deliver messages to individual queues and ask the QS to store-and-forward messages to remote QS'.

 The queues and KeyPackages of a user's clients are organized on the QS in a pseudonymous user record.
 The record is not linked directly to the user's real identity on the AS and prevents the homeserver from gathering metadata of individual users.
 For more information see the homeserver's [threat model](threat_model.md).